 4. Platform Integration Deployment:

-Since everyone does not have a good grasp on the computing and networking knowledge, therefore, novel methods are needed to integrate big data technologies into user-friendly operations.
+Since everyone does not have a good grasp of the computing and networking knowledge, therefore, novel methods are needed to integrate big data technologies into user-friendly operations.
 For achieving this purpose, some of the software packages have been introduced.
 SeqPig reduces the technological skills required to use MapReduce by reading large formatted files to feed analysis applications , CloVR is a sequencing analysis package distributed through a virtual machine , CloudBioLinux , and so on.

 For further details click here.